Deltares/aqua-monitor/README.md

 A dynamic mode can be turned on for a more detailed analysis.
 In this mode, the surface water changes are computed on-the-fly using parameters provided by the user.
 Additionally, percentile composite images are generated for two selected years.

 The following Google Earth Engine script can be used to generate surface water changes on-the-fly: https://code.earthengine.google.com/b2213fa2838a5e1d7d16a5ec5b758210.
+And the following was used to generate scatic maps: https://code.earthengine.google.com/211b8491e1770136316d9df7f7e5ee20.

+The results presented in the paper include a few additional clean-up steps (noise clean-up in the mountains using HAND mask, deforestation-like changes).
+But they were excluded during static map generation.

 # How to build?